Custom Events with Flurry Analytics for Android¶

 Only 1 line of code is required to track this Event:

-You can track up to 300 unique Events names for each app.
+You can track up to 500 unique Event names for each app.
 There is no limit on the number of times any event can be triggered across time.
-Once you have added Events to your app, Flurry will automatically build User Paths based on this data, so you can see how a user navigates through your app.
+Once you have added Events to your app, Flurry will automatically build User Paths based on this data.
 You can also use Events to build conversion funnels and user segments.

 Capture Event Parameters¶